HPDCS/OpenMP-Task-Suite/README.md

 Into the application folder you may find four files:

-1. **hashtag-text-server.c** : contains the source code of the application including data structures and the initialization/finalization routines.
+1. **hashtag-text-service.c** : contains the source code of the application including data structures and the initialization/finalization routines.

-2. **hashtag-text-server.h** : this header file contains all the application's parameters set to the values of the default configuration.
+2. **hashtag-text-service.h** : this header file contains all the application's parameters set to the values of the default configuration.
 Each of these parameters can be changed to produce a different configuration:

     1. **STRINGS_HT_NUMBER** : indicates how many hashtable instances to use
     2. **STRINGS_HT_BUCKETS** : indicates how many buckets each hashtable is provided with